Ann Govednik

 Ann Barbara Govednik (July 21, 1916 – August 6, 1985), also known by her married name Ann Van Steinburg, was an American competition swimmer who represented the United States at the 1932 and 1936 Summer Olympics.

+Biography

+At the age of 11, Govednik was pushed into a pool, apparently almost drowning before her sister Mary came to her rescue.
+From there she became a proficient swimmer.

 As a 16-year-old at the 1932 Olympics in Los Angeles, she finished sixth in the finals of the women's 200-meter breaststroke.
 Four years later, in Berlin, Germany, Govednik was eliminated in the first round of the 200-meter breaststroke.

+In later years, she became the physical education instructor at Washington Junior High School in Duluth, Minnesota.
+She would die of cancer on August 6, 1985.